European mortgage rates explained

 Residential loans as a percentage of disposable income

 One of the most telling indicators for the health of a country’s mortgage market is household indebtedness.
-This represents the ratio of all mortgage loans outstanding to overall household disposable income.
+This represents the ratio of all outstanding debt to overall household disposable income.
 The ability of households to take on new debt is an important factor that influences the prices of residential properties.
-The Netherlands has the highest household indebtedness in Europe, at 178.4%.
+As of the end of 2024, The Netherlands had the highest household indebtedness in Europe, at 93.2%.
 The country is in the middle of a real housing crisis.
 As home ownership has become less affordable, demand for rental properties has surged, pushing up rental prices and creating a cycle of housing un-affordability.

 Total value of mortgages issued to citizens